beatass/Diamonds-price-analysis/README.md

 # Diamonds-price-analysis

-This analysis is intented to give the answer what factors affect the price of diamonds.
+This analysis is intented to give the answer what factors affect the price of diamonds the most.

 ## Motivation

-In this study the exploratory analysis (EDA) with visualizations of diamond specifications of 56000 diamonds dataset as well as a different ML algorithms, such as XGBoost Classifier, Logistic Regression, KNN, Gaussian Naive Bayes, SVM, Decision Tree and Random Forest have been performed to make a relevant predictions.
+In this study the exploratory analysis (EDA) with visualizations of diamond specifications of 56000 diamonds have been performed to make a relevant predictions.
+In main we have used different linear regression models with strong accent on the common ones like (Ridge, Lasso, ElasticNet), Random Forest, Gradient Descent and XGBoost models to resolve our issue.

 #### The project is created with Python libraries: